This topic describes how to install Logtail components in a Kubernetes cluster.

 Important

-• If your ACK cluster is a dedicated Kubernetes cluster or a managed Kubernetes cluster, you can follow the instructions that are provided in this section to install Logtail components in your cluster.
+• If you are using an ACK dedicated cluster or an ACK managed cluster, you can follow the instructions in this section to install Logtail components in your ACK cluster.

-For information about how to collect text logs and standard output (stdout) from containers in a serverless Kubernetes (ASK) cluster, see Use Log Service to collect application logs.
+For more information about how to collect text logs, standard output (stdout), and standard errors (stderr) from containers in a serverless Kubernetes (ASK) cluster, see Use pod environment variables to collect application logs.

-• If your ACK cluster and Log Service belong to different Alibaba Cloud accounts, you must configure the ID of the Alibaba Cloud account to which your Log Service belongs as a user identifier for your cluster.
+• If your ACK cluster and Simple Log Service resources belong to different Alibaba Cloud accounts, you must configure the ID of the Alibaba Cloud account for which Simple Log Service is activated as a user identifier for your cluster.
 For more information, see Configure the ID of an Alibaba Cloud account as a user identifier.

 1. Log on to the ACK console.